Important note: This article from 2017 is now obsolete. A 2020 edition will come next year, meanwhile if you need recommendations contact me.

 * The body is painted, NOT anodised.

 This is it.
 Everything else in these reels is exactly the same as in the BG, including the gearing.
 The hype surrounding the Saltist LTD in particular is the textbook making of a royal fiasco.
-We are talking about a reel with the same body of the BG, same gearing, same main shaft, same rotor, same drag, same anti-reverse clutch, yet somehow it's being promoted as a reel with mighty capabilities.
+We are talking about a reel with the same parts and build were it matters, yet somehow it's being promoted as a reel with mighty capabilities.
 The Saltist LTD is only capable of what a BG is capable of, except for being able to handle more wetness because of the added handle washer and the mag seals.
 Otherwise it has zero advantage in capability over the BG or the other spawns, and I would say that having a painted body is a disadvantage for the LTD when compared to the anodised finish of the BG, Saltist, and Saltist Nero.
 The Saltist LTD is coloured like a an Expedition, which makes it super sexy, but it does not make it perform like an Expedition or give it any operational advantage over its $90 cousin.
-I hate this part where I call out the rubbish marketing and hype because I enjoy positivity more than negativity and criticism, but if I do not do it no one else would, because people either do not know or do not want to voice scepticism then get attacked for it.
+I hate this part where I call out the rubbish marketing and hype because I enjoy positivity more than negativity and criticism, but if I did not do it no one else would, because people either do not know or do not want to voice scepticism then get attacked for it.

 Now you have the facts about the BG spawns, make your own minds about their value for money and if any is worth it.
 My personal view is that none of the spawns is worth the money since they offer no real advantage over the BG, and instead they get you stuck with the mag-seals.
 As explained in the past a mag-sealed part should only be cleaned with freshwater, and great care should be taken to avoid contact with lubes or solvents, then of course if you ever need to service the mag-seals or parts behind them you will be forced to use Daiwa's own service centres.
 Maintenance precautions and service headache make these reels a bad choice in my book, and I'd rather stick to the excellent BG which has no mag-seals, and one can always give it extra protection against water by inserting a washer around the handle opening or even greasing that area.